01 of 07

 While you wait for your dough to rise, you can prepare the filling.
-Classically, calzones are filled with cheese--usually a soft cheese like ricotta--along with mozzarella.
-Then other fillings are also added!
+Classically, calzones are filled with cheese—usually a soft cheese like ricotta—along with mozzarella.
+Then other fillings are also added.

-- Ham and Provolone Cheese
+- Ham and provolone cheese

-- Broccoli and Cheddar Cheese
+- Broccoli and cheddar cheese

-- Sausage and Pepperoni
+- Sausage and pepperoni

-- Spinach and Sauteed Garlic
+- Spinach and sauteed garlic

 After the veggies and/or meats are cooked, mix them together with the cheeses and any seasonings you like.
 Set aside.
-Preheat the oven to 500ºF.
-If you're using a pizza... stone, place it in the cold oven and heat it as the oven heats.Continue to 3 of 6 below.
+Preheat the oven to 500 F. If you're using a pizza stone, place it in the cold oven and heat it as the oven heats.Continue to 4 of 7 below.

-Stretch Out the Dough
+Stretch out the Dough

-Stretch or roll the dough out to a oval or circle.
-It should be about 1/4" to 1/2" thick and about 10" to 12" in diameter.
+Stretch or roll the dough out to an oval or circle.
+It should be about 1/4 inch to 1/2 inch thick and about 10 inches to 12 inches in diameter.
 Repeat with the other ball.Continue to 5 of 7 below.